AlexJBFirst/PowerShell_7z_Backup-and-Restore/README.md

 3) It can restore archive copies created by this program:
 - Before restoring the archived copies, you can also enable the option to create backups of the directory to which the files will be restored.
 - If the option to create an archive before restoring was selected, these archives can also be restored using a separate menu!)
+4) This script is able to find new updates on this repository and update itself while preserving the settings you have set in it;
-4) And it allows you to observe the log of both the recovery and the backup process.
+5) And it allows you to observe the log of both the recovery and the backup process.

 And all of this, of course, in a "dark mode" or a "dark theme", call it what you will!